vtopc/intro-to-go/concurrency/README.md

 don't try to feet all results there.

 2. The channel consumer should be spawned before channel producer(writer) and write values into DB/cache/file/socket/map/slice/other data structures.

+3. Channel should be closed by the producer or based on some `sync.WaitGroup`/`sync.Once`.

+4.